Prepare for Your Local Test Center Appointment

 - You will be required to show that you are not in possession of any prohibited items by verifying your pockets are empty, pulling up your pant legs and pulling back your sleeves.

 - Your picture will be taken, and your ID will be inspected.
-You will need to lower or momentarily remove your mask for this process.
+If you choose to wear a face mask, you will need to lower or momentarily remove your mask for this process.

-- You will be required to agree to abide by Prometric’s Testing Center Security Guidelines.
-You will also be required to agree to and abide by the following rules of conduct:
+- You will be required to agree to abide by Prometric’s Testing Center Security Guidelines as well as the following rules of conduct:

 - FINRA Qualification Examinations Rules of Conduct if you are taking a FINRA exam;